- General questions about the policy

 We do not see a compelling reason, therefore, why institutions should sign any agreements with publishers to govern the management of deposits in their institutional repository.
 We further recommend that institutions give due consideration to the potential negative implications of signing agreements that create significant administrative burdens and legal risks.

-A number of small or specialist institutions currently have no repository arrangements in place (e.g. institutions where authors do not typically publish their work in journals or proceedings).
+A number of small or specialist institutions have no repository arrangements in place (for example, institutions where authors do not typically publish their work in journals or proceedings).
 In these cases, we would encourage institutions to explore options for establishing a repository, which has benefits for the institution beyond this REF policy.
 However, we recognise that the administrative costs of setting up and managing a repository for might be prohibitive for some smaller institutions.
-Therefore, if an institution has no repository arrangements in place, and is expecting its REF submission to comprise less than 50% or fewer than 250 journal articles or conference proceedings, then the institution may use departmental or institutional webpages to provide discoverability and access to the outputs in order to meet the requirements of the policy.
-Further guidance is available from email@example.com.
+Therefore, if an institution has no repository arrangements in place, and is expecting its REF submission to comprise less than 50 per cent or fewer than 250 journal articles or conference proceedings, then the institution may use departmental or institutional webpages to provide discoverability and access to the outputs in order to meet the requirements of the policy.

-10.1.
-In the Policy, paragraphs 37b and 37c, what is meant by ‘most appropriate publication for the output’, and how will this be checked?
+9.1.
+In the Policy, paragraphs 39b and 39c, what is meant by ‘most appropriate publication for the output’, and how will this be checked?